kiboschool/tk-future-proof-with-python/src/future-proof-with-python/wrapping-up-final-steps.md

 ## Earn Your Certificate

 You have worked really hard and we want to recognize that work with a certificate you can share digitally.
-To earn your certificate, **you need to complete the following by Friday, Dec 2.**
+To earn your certificate, **you need to complete the following by Friday, Dec 9.
+(Extended deadline)**

 - Complete the assignments from Weeks 1 through 3, and submit in Replit.
 (Note: these are the assignments on the “Project” pages of each lesson)
 - Complete the <a href="https://fp7.vercel.app/future-proof-with-python/final-project-instructions.html" target = "_blank">**Final Project** </a>